Unclutter & Organization Your Home Space

 If you like forums, if you like discussing your problems and getting a wide spectrum of helpful advice, tips, and comments, then Do-It-Yourself.com's Form on Closets and Home Organization will appeal to you.
 Ask your own home organizing questions or read what others are asking and the help and advice they are given.
 Questions are constantly being added, of course, but a representative sample of the questions being discussed cover such topics as floating shelves, handicapped access, garage organization and laundry room chute doors.
 If you have a home organization question why not share it with others?
 You never know when someone who's "Been there, broken that," might be able to shed a new light on an old subject.

-This Procter & Gamble monthly magazine site provides a section called "Organized Life".
+The cleaning section on Procter & Gamble's monthly magazine P&G Everyday has numerous articles on home organization.
 Learn how to organize your files, or under the kitchen sink, among other things.
 Remove everything from the cabinet and put your cleaning supplies to the test.
 Get rid of anything you haven't used in awhile or is half-empty or damaged.
 Oftentimes the chemicals in cleaning solutions lose their potency, so there's no point keeping that 3-year-old bottle of cleanser.
 Once you reduce the number of cleaning supplies, keep only what you really need to store underneath the kitchen sink.
 You're the best judge when it comes to knowing what you need, and a checklist of items one should keep under the kitchen sink is included.
 Cleaning the space under the sink is key.
 Adding a lazy Susan, some plastic containers, over-the-door organizers and plastic shelves, as well as a tip out tray from your counter is also suggested.